 1 Witness relocations will be achieved within six months of the identification and acceptance, by the receiving state, of a case of relocation to its territory.
 Delays are anticipated owing to the COVID-19 situation and restrictions on VWS's ability to move around the globe, as a result of which the target (after COVID-19 impact) may be extended to 12 months.
+2 Average relocation costs are expected to remain at between €30 thousand and €100 thousand in the first year of

-2 Average relocation costs are expected to remain at between \notin 30.0 thousand and \notin 100.0 thousand in the first year of relocation, depending on the size of the family, complexity of the requirements of the family and the receiving state.
+2 Average relocation costs are expected to remain at between \in 30 thousand and \in 100 thousand in the first year of relocation, depending on the size of the family, complexity of the requirements of the family and the receiving state.